 (The 12 chromatic notes includes the 7 diatonic notes plus the additional 5 represented by the black keys on a piano.)

-In 2010, AGEHR changed its name to Handbell Musicians of America.(4) It’s primary objectives are to educate, promote the exchange of ideas relating to HandBell and Hand Chime ringing, and sponsor educational activities.
+In 2010, AGEHR changed its name to Handbell Musicians of America (HMA).(8) It’s primary objectives are to educate, promote the exchange of ideas relating to handbell and handchime ringing, and sponsor educational activities.

-A few composers and arrangers are writing longer and more intricate works.
-Another variation is arrangements of established classics for Handbells.
+A few composers and arrangers are writing longer and more intricate original works.
+Another variation is arrangements made of established classics for handbells.
 An example is Canon in D by Pachelbel.

-Other such longer form pieces may use HandBells in combination with other instruments.
+Other such longer form pieces may use handblls in combination with other instruments.
 Some shortform examples of combined instruments, include:

 There are other examples of such arrangements on the internet and YouTube.

 There are several major publishers providing printed handbell music, such as:

 However, there are numerous handbell scores available from other sources for secular Holiday songs, such as from JW Pepper.